gtystahl/ase23/README.md

 The onXpln.md holds information on how to run the tests as well as other .html files in the docs for each files seperately

 I have also added for this homework, a bash script to run bins.py called **hw6Runner.sh** to make it easier to grade

+## hw7
+This folder holds the files for the Seventh homework aimed at creating statistics functions to explain our data for our final project.

+The onStats.md holds information on how to run the tests as well as other .html files in the docs for each files seperately

+I have also added for this homework, a bash script to run bins.py called **hw7Runner.sh** to make it easier to grade